 An exchange provides the exchange rate or price of fiat currency and cryptocurrency.
 Users directly exchange cryptocurrency on the platform by remitting dollars and storing exchanged currency in a cryptocurrency wallet.
 Highly rated crypto exchanges available in the U.S. include Coinbase, Binance, Robinhood, Gemini, and Kraken.

 Exchanges do not use real-time exchange rates, so there may be a gap between visible prices and current market prices.
 However, the advantage is that trades do not need matching and can be executed immediately.
-Nevertheless, many disadvantages also exist, including fewer currencies available for trading and the inability to use currency to purchase other currency.
+Nevertheless, many disadvantages also exist, including fewer currencies available for trading and the inability to use cryptocurrency to purchase other cryptocurrency.

 One advantage of these trading platforms is that they’re more flexible than pure exchanges.
 They also allow users to exchange different cryptocurrencies.
 Furthermore, they use real-time quotes, so prices are closer to actual market prices.